alexramos/CarND-LaneLines-P1/writeup.md

 - In the challenge video, my algorithm has a hard time detecting line segments from the left yellow line during the lighter asphalt portion of the video.

-- No single set of parameters that worked well for both the test images/video and challenge video.
-I had to tweak the pipeline parameters in order to get it to work well for the challenge video.
+- I had to tweak the pipeline parameters in order to get it to work OK for the challenge video.
+No single set of parameters  worked well for both the test images/videos and challenge video.

 - The region-of-interest is hardcoded to a trapezoidal area that extends all the way to the bottom of an image.
-If a large portion of the car is in the image, many false line segments may be detected.
+If a large portion of the car (or another car) is in the image, many false line segments may be detected.

 - The algorithm is only capable of drawing straight lines.
-During sharp turns, the drawn lines will not reflected the actual path of lane lines in front of the car.
+During sharp turns, the drawn lines will not reflect the actual curved path of lane lines in front of the car.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...  memory/buffer to smooth lane predictions
+A possible improvement would be to incorporate some notion of memory or history from previously detected lanes.
+When processing video, N previous detected lines could be used to influence the current image's drawn lines.
+For example, we could use an average of lines from a buffer.
+This would make the drawn lines on a video appear smoother (less frame-to-frame jitter) and more robost to noise from a single frame.

-Another potential improvement could be to ... incorporate color detection
+Another potential improvement could be to incorporate color detection in our line finding algorithm.
+This would help detect lines in cases where the algorithm performs poorly, notably yellow lines on lighter-colored asphalt.